research

 The United States Tennis Association (USTA) National Hard Court Championships is the most prestigious junior tennis tournament in America.
 From 2003 to 2024, an unsettling trend has emerged: the percentage of forfeited matches has more than doubled, rising from 4.6% to nearly 10% across all age groups.
 We argue that the emergence of the Universal Tennis Rating (UTR) system has contributed to this increase.
 As UTR has grown in importance for college recruiting and players’ collegiate careers, players now face stronger incentives to forfeit matches where a loss, or a less decisive win, could negatively impact their UTR.
 We test alternative explanations, including rising injury rates and climate changes, but find no significant effects.
 Additionally, during our study period, we observe an increased likelihood of higher-seeded players forfeiting to lower-seeded opponents.
 This trend suggests that higher-rated players are more frequently forfeiting to lower-rated players, further supporting UTR as a primary mechanism.

-During Prohibition (1920-1933), organized crime supplied protection services to (i.e., extorted) a range of illicit gambling and alcohol-related enterprises.
-In cases such as alcohol distribution and slot machines, however, gangs opted to own outright the relevant enterprises and assets.
-We approach this variation in ownership from the perspective of team production and model the "extort vs. own" decisions made by organized crime as attempts to facilitate optimal property rights arrangements within a team.
+During Prohibition (1920–1933), organized crime participated in illegal alcohol and gambling markets both by producing and distributing goods directly and by supplying protection to independent operators in exchange for payment.
+In some cases, such as alcohol distribution and slot machines, gangs owned the relevant enterprises and assets outright.
+In others, such as illicit alcohol manufacturing or gambling houses, they collected payments from existing enterprises while offering protection—often under the threat of violence.
+We approach this variation in ownership from the perspective of team production and model the extort-vs-own decisions made by organized crime as attempts to facilitate optimal property rights arrangements within a team.
 We argue that in situations of team production, firm ownership follows the team member whose total contribution is most difficult to measure as this economizes on total measurement costs.
-Therefore, organized crime "extorts" a victim when the victim's total contribution is difficult to measure relative to the gang's but opts to "own outright" victims when the gang's total contribution is difficult to measure relative to the victim's.
-This theory explains organized crime's decision to extort illicit alcohol manufacturers, retailers, and gambling policymakers but own outright alcohol distribution and slot machine operations.
+Therefore, organized crime extorts a victim when the victim’s total contribution is difficult to measure relative to the gang’s but opts to own outright victims when the gang’s total contribution is difficult to measure relative to the victim’s.
+This theory explains organized crime’s decision to extort illicit alcohol manufacturers, retailers, and gambling policymakers but own outright alcohol distribution and slot machine operations.